Energy-Efficient and Real-Time Sensing for Federated Continual Learning via Sample-Driven Control: System Model

-The BS receives the local parameters from all users in the global iteration and aggregates them for the global FL model at this stage.
-The BS transmits the global FL model to all users on the downlink.
-Because of the BS's strong transmit power and the large bandwidth available for data broadcasting, the downstream time is disregarded compared to the uplink data transmission time.
-During this phase, the BS cannot access the user's $\mathcal{D}_u$ dataset.
-This signifies that the FL algorithm's privacy protection criterion protects the user's privacy.
+The ES receives the local parameters from all the users in the global iteration and aggregates them for the global FCL model at this stage.
+The ES transmits the global FCL model to all the users on the downlink.
+Because of the ES's strong transmit power and the large bandwidth available for data broadcasting, the downstream time is disregarded compared to the uplink data transmission time.
+During this phase, the ES cannot access the user's $\mathcal{D}_u$ dataset.
+This signifies that the FCL algorithm's privacy protection criterion protects the user's privacy.

-According to the aforementioned FL model system, each user's energy consumption comprises both local computing energy $E^C_u$, sampling energy $E^S_u$ and wireless transmission energy $E^T_u$.
-The FL system implements a number of global communication rounds defined as $I_\textrm{glob}$, so the total energy consumption by all users participating in the FL procedure is
+According to the aforementioned FCL model system, each user's energy consumption comprises both local computing energy $E^C_u$, sampling energy $E^S_u$ and wireless transmission energy $E^T_u$.
+The FCL system implements a number of global communication rounds defined as $I_\mathrm{glob}$, so the total energy consumption by all the users is:

-The entire time required to complete the execution of the FL algorithm is referred to as the completion time.
-Based on~\eqref{eq:local-computing-time} and the transmission time $t_u^{\textrm{trans}}$, the completion time $T_{\textrm{total}}$ of each user $u$ is defined as follows:
+The entire time required to complete the execution of the FCL algorithm is referred to as the completion time.
+Based on~\eqref{eq:local-computing-time} and the transmission time $t_u^{\mathrm{trans}}$, the completion time of each user $u$ is defined as follows:

-Let $T_{\textrm{max}}$ be the maximum completion time of the user for the whole FL algorithm, then we obtain:
+Let $T_{\mathrm{max}}$ denote the maximum completion time of a user for the entire FCL algorithm.
+The total completion time $T_{u,\mathrm{total}}$ of each user $u$ is determined by implementing FDMA \cite{2020-FL-EnergyEfficientFL} within the restricted time for all users and is defined as